Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsubsection{Topic Purity profiles}

-In our research question, we operationalized the concept of "benefit" in two ways.
-The first operationalisation was if the clustering effectiveness of the topic category in the external source (either the Pure or Mixed network) is higher than the same topic category in text similarity (the BERT network).
-We answer this question by comparing the clustering effectiveness of each topic between these networks.
-We represent the clustering effectiveness of a topic for a given network as a series of NSC–Purity value pairs that we will refer to as the "topic Purity profile”.
-The NSC values are a consecutive sequence of integers that go from $1$ to $N$, and $N$ is:
+In our research question, we operationalized the concept of "benefit" in two ways, and in the current Section we will present our results such to address both ways.
+The first operationalization was if the clustering effectiveness of the topic category in the external source (either the Pure or Mixed network) is higher than the same topic category in text similarity (the BERT network).
+We answer this question by comparing the clustering effectiveness of each topic between these networks, and we represent the clustering effectiveness of a topic for a given network as a series of Purity and NSC values that we will refer to as the topic “Purity profile”.
+The different Purity and NSC values come from each of the clustering solutions generated for the network.
+The Purity profile of a topic is the Purity for each NSC value, the NSC values are a consecutive sequence of integers that go from $1$ to $N$ , and $N$ is:

-Here, $S$ is the size of the topic, $Cov$ is the coverage value, and the function $\lfloor x \rfloor$ means rounded down to the nearest integer.
+Here, $|D_M|$ is the number of topic documents (i.e. topic size), $Cov$ is the coverage value, and function $\lfloor x \rfloor$ means rounded down to the nearest integer.
 Therefore, the number of NSC values in a Purity profile depends on the size of the topic.
-The denominator $5$ ensures that, at the highest NSC value, the average number of topic documents per selected cluster is at least $5$, so to limit the NSC to a value that is meaningful in a science map context.
-The first value of NSC is $1$ because it is the minimum number of selected clusters.

-For each NSC value, we assign the highest available Purity value among clustering solutions with the same NSC.
-If there is no clustering solution with NSC value $1$, we assign to it Purity value $0$.
-If there is no clustering solution with any of the other NSC values, we estimate its Purity value by linear interpolation between the Purity values of the two nearest NSC values with known Purity.
-If necessary, we interpolate using the Purity value of NSC values higher than $N$.
-An example of a topic’s Purity profile is shown in Figure \ref{figure:Example of a Purity profile.}.
+The denominator value five ensures that the average number of topic documents per selected cluster is five or more.
+This average number of documents was chosen based on practical judgment with the purpose of suppressing evaluations that are not meaningful for science maps, such as selecting clusters with a single topic document.
+As for the Purity values, if there is more than one Purity value for a given NSC, we only use the highest one.
+If there is no Purity value for the NSC value one, we use Purity value zero.
+If there is any other Purity value missing for a given NSC value, we estimate it by linear interpolation between the Purity values of the two nearest NSC values with known Purity.
+Figure \ref{figure:Example of a Purity profile.} is an example of how the Purity profile of a topic looks like.